All Episodes

 We now know the actual date, the date when it happened.

-We we know when that happened, and nobody seems to care in the media.
+And nobody seems to care in the media.

-It's just like they Don't care about the issue of women and sexual assault unless it's a Republican, they can bludgeon.
+It's just like they don't care about the issue of women and sexual assault unless it's a Republican they can bludgeon.

-Otherwise, all the I believers would be out there believing the women that claim that they were raped and violently assaulted by the lieutenant governor of Virginia.
+Otherwise, all the I-believers would be out there believing the women that claim that they were raped and violently assaulted by the lieutenant governor of Virginia.

-You know, there are this clear evidence.
+You know, there's clear evidence.

 Barr is right.